Last updated March 17, 2021.

 M. has used both NuvaRing and Depo-Provera (the contraceptive shot), and ultimately, she prefers NuvaRing: "It's way more controlled.
 It's comfortable to put in and it did stay in place, even during intercourse.
 A major downside is your (cis male) partner can probably feel it if he's about average size.
 It can be very distracting during sex, but you are able to take it out for up to two hours."

-Okay, one last thing
+Okay, one last thing about vaginal ring birth control

 In the meantime, we're here to provide you with the most up-to-date scientific information about your reproductive health.
 Modern Fertility's at-home test can answer your questions about the state of your fertility hormones now, before you start trying to conceive.